 Written when my wife needed a new phone.
 She has been using a Telus pay per use plan, which has served her well, but Telus has realized that this plan doesn’t make them enough money, so they are changing it to make it less good.

 I am constantly disgusted by how existing customers for most service companies are treated like cockroaches, and I am even more annoyed by the fact that the “store” for the service company cannot do any “deals” for you either.

 Yesterday we walked into the Telus store, and the nice young lady spewed the same deal that anybody who walked in off the street could get, if you want an iPhone 4S (yes the iPhone 5 is coming out soon, so there should be good deals on the 4S, at least that is what we thought).
 I was ticked off by this, since my wife has a “credit” with Telus of $180 (where credit does not mean real money, or even usable money) but there was no way to use this “credit” to make the deal any better.
-I tried a few ways to reflect my annoyance without being rude, and finally the young lady said those magic words:
+I tried a few ways to reflect my annoyance without being rude.
+Finally the young lady said those magic words:

 “… maybe you should call our Customer Retention section on the phone to see if they can give you a better deal…”

 I thanked the young lady and we left.

 In that one sentence I learned a few things:

 - Telus does not seem to empower their sales people in the store to do much for their customers.
 Bricks and mortar stores are mostly useless.

 - Deals are out there, but not in the store.